rohit70705/CV/README.md

-I am rohit70705.
-I am a programmer and a web designer.
+I'm rohit70705.
+I'm a programmer and a web designer.